phluid61/internet-drafts/file-scheme/draft.md

      Firefox web browser.

-# Methods on file URIs  {#methods}
+# Operations on file URIs  {#operations}

-In the strictest terms, the only operations that can be performed on a file URI are translating it to and from a file path; subsequent methods are performed on the resulting file path, and depend entirely on the file system's APIs.
-For example, consider the POSIX `open()`, `read()`, and `close()` methods {{POSIX}} for reading a file's contents into memory.
+In the strictest terms, the only operations that can be performed on a file URI are translating it to and from a file path; subsequent operations are performed on the resulting file path, and depend entirely on the file system's APIs.
+For example, consider the POSIX `open()`, `read()`, and `close()` operations {{POSIX}} for reading a file's contents into memory.

-Some APIs allow file system methods to be invoked directly on file URIs, while others provide mappings to other similar methods, such as GET and PUT from the Hyptertext Transfer Protocol (HTTP) {{RFC7231}}.
+Some APIs allow file system operations to be invoked directly on file URIs, while others provide mappings to other similar operations, such as GET and PUT from the Hyptertext Transfer Protocol (HTTP) {{RFC7231}}.

 The local file system API can only be used if the file URI has a blank